vaiibhavsengar/vaiibhavsengar/README.md

 I'm Vaibhav Sengar, a Computer Science Major in India.

-I mostly work on full stack devlopment, vibe coding (bit), and learning more about Software Engineering.
+I enjoy building projects, learning new technologies, and exploring the world of Software Engineering.

-I also use Figma for UI design and Procreate when I want to sketch ideas.
+Currently, I'm focused on improving my problem-solving skills, learning DSA, and building useful applications.

 This is a fresh profile where I’ll be uploading some smaller projects, experiments, and things I’m currently working on.
 Everything here is built from scratch, no copy/paste templates.